helmfile/helmfile/docs/index.md

   force: false
   # limit the maximum number of revisions saved per release.
 Use 0 for no limit. (default 10)
   historyMax: 10
-  # when using helm 3.2+, automatically create release namespaces if they do not exist (default true)
+  # automatically create release namespaces if they do not exist (default true)
   createNamespace: true
   # if used with charts museum allows to pull unstable charts for deployment, for example: if 1.2.3 and 1.2.4-dev versions exist and set to true, 1.2.4-dev will be pulled (default false)
   devel: true